ocornut/imgui/examples/README.txt

     = main.cpp + imgui_impl_glfw.cpp + imgui_impl_opengl3.cpp
     This uses more modern OpenGL calls and custom shaders.
     Prefer using that if you are using modern OpenGL in your application (anything with shaders).
+    (Please be mindful that accessing OpenGL3+ functions requires a function loader, which are a frequent source for confusion for new users.
+We use a loader in imgui_impl_opengl3.cpp which may be different from the one your app normally use.
+Read imgui_impl_opengl3.h for details and how to change it.)

 example_glfw_vulkan/
     GLFW (Win32, Mac, Linux) + Vulkan example.
     = main.cpp + imgui_impl_glfw.cpp + imgui_impl_vulkan.cpp
     This is quite long and tedious, because: Vulkan.

+example_glut_opengl2/
+    GLUT (e.g., FreeGLUT on Linux/Windows, GLUT framework on OSX) + OpenGL2.
+    = main.cpp + imgui_impl_glut.cpp + imgui_impl_opengl2.cpp
+    Note that GLUT/FreeGLUT is largely obsolete software, prefer using GLFW or SDL.

+example_marmalade/
+    Marmalade example using IwGx.
+    = main.cpp + imgui_impl_marmalade.cpp

 example_sdl_opengl2/
     SDL2 (Win32, Mac, Linux etc.) + OpenGL example (legacy, fixed pipeline).